Spermicide: Spermicide brands

 Lemon juice solutions have been shown to immobilize sperm in the laboratory, as has Krest Bitter Lemon drink.
 While the authors of the Krest Bitter Lemon study suggested its use as a postcoital douche, this is unlikely to be effective, as sperm begin leaving the ejaculate (out of the reach of any douche) within 1.5 minutes of deposition.
 No published studies appear to have been done on the effectiveness of lemon juice preparations in preventing pregnancy, though they are advocated by some as 'natural' spermicides.

 Lactic acid preparations have also been shown to have some spermicidal effect, and commercial lactic acid-based spermicides are available.
 A contraceptive containing lactic acid, citric acid, and potassium bitartrate (Phexxi) was approved for use in the United States in May 2020.

 Extractives of the neem plant such as neem oil have also been proposed as spermicides based on laboratory studies.
 Animal studies of creams and pessaries derived from neem have shown they have contraceptive effects; however, trials in humans to determine its effectiveness in preventing pregnancy have not yet been conducted.

-In the "Leykis 101" segment of his talk radio show, Tom Leykis advises his listeners to pour hot sauce into the condom after sexual intercourse with a woman to act as a spermicide and prevent the woman potentially "stealing" the sperm and using it to impregnate herself.
-In January 2022, a rumor circulated online that the rapper Drake did this after a liaison with an instagram model.
-A report by Mel Magazine suggested that hot sauce might work as a spermicide if it had a high enough pH, but also advised using other methods.